Shuck & Associates, PLLC

 The things that have been projected at you are their symptoms, not yours.

 Picture this: You've been swimming life without knowing you have 10 pound bricks tied to your limbs (one for each scapegoating family member); of course you feel like you're drowning and haven't fully understood why.
 Once you see this, you'll realize that you are, and always have been, a strong swimmer (emotionally resilient).
 Since scapegoats are the best "swimmers" of the family, the family leans on the scapegoat for stability and a life source.
-This is why they are "devastated" when the adult scapegoat chooses not to visit.
-Although the family complains about the scapegoat; they need the scapegoat.
-The concept of 'emotional supply' is similar to a drug addiction: love, hate, and need... simultaneously.
+This is why they are "devastated" if the adult scapegoat chooses not to visit (despite the contempt, stonewalling, and hate given to the scapegoat).

-You are not SUPPLY.
+You are not:

 How does it work?